Radical ProstatectomyRadical Prostatectomy

 - The prostate gland and any abnormal-looking nearby tissue will be removed.

-- The seminal vesicles may be removed if there's concern there may be cancer in them.
+- The seminal vesicles may be removed if there is concern there may be cancer in them.

 Procedure completion, both methods

-- The incision will be sutured or stapled closed.
+- The cut will be stitched or stapled closed.